CONSS: Contrastive Learning Approach for Semi-Supervised Seismic Facies Classification: Approach

 \subsection{Positive and Negative Sample Definition}

-The output of the representation branch is the representation map $M_{rep}$, where at each position is a $D$-dimensional vector $\mathbb{R}_{p_x,p_y}$, and representation branch is formalized as a nolinear transformation $\phi (\mathbb{F}_{p_x,p_y}) \Rightarrow \mathbb{R}_{p_x,p_y}$.
-The target of $\phi$ is to map the feature $\mathbb{F}_{p_x,p_y}$ extracted by the backbone network to the $D$-dimensional representation vector $\mathbb{R}_{p_x,p_y}$ and $D$ is set to 128.
-The representation map which has the same size $H$ and $W$ as the segmentation map, so the position $(p_x,p_y)$ can correspond to each other.
-For forward propagation, we sample $\mathcal{B}_l$ and $\mathcal{B}_u$ of the same batchsize, so weak (Eq.\ref{rcw}) or strong (Eq.\ref{rcs}) high-confidence positions of the class $c$ can be denoted as:
+The output of the representation head is the representation map denoted by $M_{rep}$, where each position is represented by a $D$-dimensional vector $\mathbb{R}_{p_x,p_y}$.
+The size of the representation map is identical to that of the segmentation map, i.e., both have dimensions $H$ and $W$, ensuring a one-to-one correspondence between the position $(p_x,p_y)$ in the segmentation map and that in the representation map.
+In forward propagation, we sample $\mathcal{B}_l$ and $\mathcal{B}_u$ of the same batchsize, so weak (Eq.\ref{rcw}) or strong (Eq.\ref{rcs}) high-confidence positions of the class $c$ can be denoted as:

-The query vectors for each class is derived from the weak high-confidence representations:
+The query vectors for each class are sampled from the weak high-confidence representations:

-There is only one positive sample for each class, and the positive sample reflect the commonality of this class.
-A positive sample of class $c$ is the mean vector (Eq.\ref{ps}) of strong high-confidence representations:
+For each class, only one positive sample is considered, which represents the commonality shared by all pixels of that class.
+Specifically, the positive sample for class $c$ is represented by the mean vector (Eq.\ref{ps}) of strong high-confidence representations corresponding to that class:

-Negative samples of each class form a set (Eq.\ref{nss}) containing strong high-confidence representations of other classes:
+The strong high-confidence representations of classes other than class $c$ can be utilized as negative samples for class $c$: